 The upside to making your own and reheating them is you know they are made of the quality that you prefer and with the ingredients that you choose.

 Don’t blink now or you might miss the reheating instructions.
 Yes, they are that simple!
 You can thank us later when you put them to the test.
 Below we will share instructions for reheating in the microwave, oven, or stovetop.

 - Microwave – Wrap your omelet in a paper towel and place it on a microwave-safe dish.
-Heat in microwave for 1-2 minutes, depending on if the omelet is frozen or not.
-You may want to flip the omelet halfway through heating.
+Heat in the microwave for 1-2 minutes, depending on if the omelet is frozen or not.
+You may want to flip the omelet halfway through the heating.

 If your omelet is not quite warmed through, heat for an additional 30 seconds.

-- Oven – Turn your oven on to 350 degrees.
+- Oven – Turn your oven to 350 degrees.
 Place your omelet on a baking sheet (these ones from Amazon are my favorite) and bake for about 10 minutes or until warmed through.
 You may want to flip your omelet halfway through for even heating.

 - Stovetop – You can heat your omelet in a skillet as well.
 Warm your skillet and toss in the omelet.
 Heat about 2 minutes on each side in the skillet.
 You can add butter to the skillet if you wish, but your omelet will have its own moisture.

 Our recommended method for reheating is in the microwave.
 It is simple and easy and your omelet will turn out great.
 You will not have to worry about a soggy omelet or jeopardize any of the delicious flavors of your omelet.